professor/ArduinoKeymapper/README.md

-ArdunioKeymapper for Dvorak, Colmac, Tarmak, and Workman
+Ardunio Keymapper for Dvorak, Colmac, Tarmak, and Workman
 =============================

 This converts keys typed in a particular keyboard layout into QWERTY.